jaspershen-lab/jaspershen-lab/content/research_brief/multi-omics/index.md

 ---
 date: "2020-12-01"
 title: 💻 ⌚ 🧬 Multi-Omics Data Integration
+weight: 1
 ---

 Metabolomics is the scientific study of chemical processes involving metabolites, the small molecule substrates, intermediates, and products of cell metabolism.